psousasa/yt-summaries/README.md

 RAG implementation to provide relevant info from video transcripts of specific YT channels.

-Initially designed to serve as a cooking assistant, taking in cooking channels and providing recipes based on the video transcripts.
+Initially designed to serve as a cooking assistant, taking in cooking channels and providing recipes and tips based on the video transcripts.

 This RAG flow can be easily adapted to other channels and make it quick to create new assistants.

-## Idea
+## Flow

 Build knowledge base (KB) from YT videos data.
 1. List all videos from a given list of YT Channels and build KB from:
 - title
 - video id
 - description
-- if it is a short format video.
+- if it is a short format video *.
 2. Index the KB on the videos title and description.
 3. Get user query through Streamlit.
 4. Query the KB and get relevant videos.